About Dale Zarrella

 Master visionary: Whether he is modeling clay to manifest figures he sees in his mind or coaxing a face to appear in a piece of driftwood, Dale has an extraordinary imagination.
 His works are as fresh and exuberant as they are nuanced and complex.

-Master artist: Before the images in Dale’s mind can become reality, they must pass through his artist heart.
-Here is where he chooses the composition, the gesture, the texture, the expression that will transform a piece from a mere representation into a sentient being of stone or bronze or wood.
+Master artist: Before the images in Dales mind can become reality, they must pass through his artist heart.
+Here is where he chooses the composition, the gesture, the color, the texture, the expression that will transform a piece from a mere representation into a sentient being of stone or bronze or wood.

-Master craftsman: Vision without technique is blind.
-If so, Dale has eyes in his hands.
-Why are there so few great carvers in the world?
+Master Craftsman: Vision without technique is blind.
+If so, then Dale has eyes in his hands.
+Why are there so few great carvers in this world?
 Because it is an immensely difficult medium.
 There are no “undos”, there is no going back.
 Every stroke of the chisel drives you on toward your vision, or destroys it.
 You must follow the wood, yet bend it to your will at the same time.

-Then there is Dale the man.
-You would search long and hard to find to find someone more passionate, more caring, more fun-loving, more alive.
+Then there is Dale, the man.
+You would search long and hard to find someone more passionate, more caring, more fun-loving, more alive.
 Yes, Dale has made art his life, but he has also made life his art.
-At this too, he is a master.
-When ”unknown” wrote the quote below, no doubt he was speaking of Dale.
+At this too he is a master.
+When “unknown” wrote the quote below, no doubt he was speaking of Dale.

 Dale Zarrella is truly one of a kind.
-Enjoy, now, both his life and his work!
+Enjoy, now, both his life and his Art.